Jaquesecc/osticket-installation/README.md

 <h2>Create A Virtual Machine</h2>

 The first step is to create a Virtual Machine in Microsoft Azure.
-To do this, create an account in Microsoft Azure.
+To do this, create an account in Azure, and use credentials to log in.
 Once logged in, under Azure Services, select Virtual Machines.
 Create a new Resource Group, and choose a name of your liking.
 For the purpose of this tutorial, the Resource Group will be named osTicket.
 Next, create a Virtual Machine name (I will use osticket-vm).
 Set the correct region, and set the image to Windows 10 Pro.
 Select a Size, then create Administrator Account credentials.
 For the username and password, I will be using labuser and osTicketPassword1!.
 Select Next, then Disks.

 ![image](https://github.com/user-attachments/assets/438d0c20-9dea-4a5f-a2e3-350cd7bdafce)